fable-compiler/fable-compiler.github.io/docs/docs/javascript/features.md

 Because JavaScript doesn't support overloading or multiple modules in a single file, Fable needs to mangle the name of some members, functions to avoid clashes.

-However, Fable will changes the names of:
+However, Fable will never changes the names of:

 - Record fields
 - Interface and abstract members